-However, you can choose scary stories that are mild, funny and interesting, if you think your child can handle them well.
+Here is a collection of spooky, creepy, and hair-raising stories that are mild, funny and interesting, if you think your child can handle them well.
 You may check our stories, and pick the ones that suit your kid’s age and reception ability.

 Short Scary Stories For Kids

 Here is a collection of spooky and creepy stories you can tell your kids.
 What you are about to read are short, abridged versions and summaries of the actual stories.
 You can add dialogues of your own when you narrate the story to make it interesting.